paven/git-training/git2/excercises.md

 gpg --list-keys
 ```

-if you didn't have a key you would like to use create a new one.
+if you didn't have a key, create a new one.

 ```bash
 gpg --gen-key
 ```

-configure git to use you key
+configure git to use your key
 ```bash
 git config --global user.signingkey 0A46826A
 ```